Katalam/DeskBook/README.md

 # DeskPlan
 DeskPlan is a web application that allows users to book a desk in a shared office space.
-It is built using the Laravel framework and uses a MySQL database.
+It is built using the Laravel framework and uses a PostgresSQL database.
 The application can be accessed at https://deskplan.com/.

 ## Contributing